neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 	printf("Have a nice day!\n");
 }
 ```
-`Dog` is a `struct` that contains the dog's name, a pointer to a function that that print's the phrase that the dog says, and an array, one elemnt per body part, that holds the number of fleas for each body part:
+`Dog` is a `struct` that contains the dog's name, a pointer to a function that that print's the phrase that the dog says, and an array, one element per body part, that holds the number of fleas for each body part:
 ```c
 struct Dog {
 	char* name;